Published on October 16th, 2018 | by admin0

 The Jardin Majorelle

-Originally the home of acclaimed landscape painter Jacques Majorelle, this Ville Nouvelle villa with its cobalt-blue exterior and delightful garden full of rare desert flora is one of Morocco’s most visited sites.
+Originally the home of acclaimed landscape painter Jacques Majorelle, this Ville Nouvelle villa with its cobalt-blue exterior and delightful garden full of rare desert flora is one of Morocco’s most visited sites, and you can travel to here using taxi or uber, and you can even learn how to get cheap uber insurance online which is great for this purpose.
 Majorelle used his painters eye everywhere: fuchsia bougainvillea explode from lemon yellow planters, deep green palms slouche against pink pisé walls and burnished orange goldfish flash through glassy-green reflecting pools.
 Subsquent owners Yves Saint Laurent and his partner, Pierre Bergé, saved the gardens from dereliction in the 1960s.
 On Yves’ death in 2008, his ashes were scattered in the rose garden.